A Law Firm with a Winning Tradition

 Effective Defense in Dakota County and Washington County

 Assault is a serious offense that occurs when someone causes bodily harm to another.
 A conviction could result in severe consequences, such as a 20-year prison term for a first-degree assault offense.
-If you were charged, you could work to minimize or avoid penalties with the help of an experienced criminal defense attorney.
+If you were charged, you could work to minimize or avoid penalties with the help of an experienced St. Paul assault attorney.

 An assault accusation can come about for many reasons.
 They might result from a misunderstanding, self-defense, or false accusation.
 Regardless, any time you’re accused of intentional harm, you could be charged with assault.
 You can have a St. Paul assault lawyer by your side, working toward securing the best possible result for your case.

 At Rogosheske, Rogosheske & Atkins, PLLC, our attorneys have over 80 years of combined experience and are ready to aggressively fight the allegations made against you.
 In these cases, we collect and review witness statements and other pieces of evidence to help maintain innocence and weaken the State’s case.

 When you turn to our firm, we’ll be with you every step of the way.
 Discuss your situation by calling our St. Paul assault attorneys at (651) 413-9004 today.

 Minnesota Assault Laws

 The two primary types of assault include domestic and aggravated.
 A conviction for either can result in incarceration.
 At Rogosheske, Rogosheske & Atkins, PLLC, our St. Paul assault attorneys have an intimate understanding of the law and numerous resources we use when handling assault cases.
 When you hire us, you can trust that we will develop a solid defense on your behalf.